 The cost of this course includes both the course and the exam.

+Whether you call it continuity, resiliency, COOP, or something else entirely, the focus is the same: keeping your agency's organization up and running through any crisis.
+This course prepares you to lead a continuity planning effort that will protect mission essential functions while meeting the unique needs of federal, state, and local public sector agencies and organizations.
 You will learn the "how" the tactical skills and tools to implement a program along with the "what" requirements of the Federal Continuity Directive.
-Developed with public sector professionals in mind and using the language, terminology, and issues specific to the field, this course was developed to specifically for the unique needs of federal, state, and local agencies and entities.
+Developed with public sector professionals in mind and using the language, terminology, and issues specific to the field, the course is taught by instructors experienced in the public sector.

 2. Recognize the terms and methodologies presented in the courseware

 3. Prepare to pass the Public Sector Examination with a minimum passing grade of 75%

 - Learn the justification for COOP, as well as applicable regulations and directives

 - Learn the four pillars of continuity management, how to establish a continuity program, COOP planning objectives, COOP program roles, the continuity planning team, and the continuity implementation process

 - Familiarize yourself with the basic concepts of risk management as well as the methodologies and models used in the COOP